 This time is calculated by dividing the time available in a period by the demand in a period.
 For example, 480 minutes of work per day (8h) to produce 2400 units results in a takt time of 480/2400 = 0.2 minutes.

 By calculating this time, it is possible to align the pace of production with customer or market demand.
 It usually results in a reduction of transportation, inventory, motion, waiting, over-processing, overproduction and defects.
 So all the seven wastes of Lean Manufacturing.

 Batching, also known as cellular manufacturing, is another popular Lean Manufacturing technique.
-This lean tool looks at the optimal use of machinery to achieve a continuous flow in production.
+This lean tool looks at the optimal use of machinery to achieve a continuous flow in serial production.

-For example, let’s say you are manufacturing 2 separate parts for a series of machines on the same work-bench.
+For example, let’s say you are manufacturing 2 separate parts for a series of machines on the same workbench.
 Batching means that those 2 parts should be produced in batches.
 Thus, you don’t need to set up the machine for each part every time.
 It has a significant effect on productivity.
-At the same time, it results in an increase of inventory, one of the wastes of Lean Manufacturing.
+At the same time, it results in an increase in inventory, one of the wastes of Lean Manufacturing.

 Batching is suitable when: